jjjk123/Team1_Gene_Prioritization_GNN/README.md

 ## Results

+### XGDAG

+We were not able to utilize the XGDAG GNN due to challenges in reproducing a functional environment for this tool, across systems from a Windows laptop to a Linux HPC.
+The provided Conda setups were not functional and we could not reesolve all dependencies.
+We requested the authores provide a containerized, platform-independent solution, with no response yet.

+### geneDRAGNN
 The list of the top 20 prioritized genes for Ataxia using the geneDRAGNN tool that was trained on LUAD

 ![image](https://github.com/user-attachments/assets/fc1c939c-bbe4-4e32-be99-c4d8fd3ec6c5)